WADA ready to intervene over India cricket doping row

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Los Angeles-The World Anti-Doping Agency has warned the International Cricket Council it will intervene if it does not resolve a stand-off between Indian cricket chiefs and the country´s drug-testing body.
+LOS ANGELES, California: The World Anti-Doping Agency has warned the International Cricket Council it will intervene if it does not resolve a stand-off between Indian cricket chiefs and the country’s drug-testing body.

 A WADA spokesman confirmed that the ICC had been sent a letter in July urging it to settle the dispute between the Board of Control for Cricket in India (BCCI) and the Indian National Anti-Doping Agency (NADA).